-The consolidated financial statements comprise the financial statements of the Centurion Public Limited Company and its subsidiaries, other than Spectra Private Limited acquired on 1st January 2021.
+The consolidated financial statements comprise the financial statements of the Centurion Public Limited Company and its subsidiaries.

-(c) Non-controlling Interest
+(b) Non-controlling Interest

 Non-controlling interests represent the portion of profit or loss and net assets not held by the Group and are presented separately in the consolidated statement of comprehensive income and within equity in the consolidated statement of financial position, separately from parent shareholders' equity.